What to buy in Seoul – 25 best Korean souvenirs

 Kimchi

-Kimchi is a traditional Korean dish that has been around for centuries.
+It is a traditional Korean dish that has been around for centuries.
 It is made with fermented vegetables, usually cabbage, and flavored with spicy seasonings like garlic and red chili pepper.

-Bibigo is in our view the best kimchi brand, followed by Jongga.
+Bibigo is, in our view, the best kimchi brand, followed by Jongga.

 Korean snacks from the convenience store